 With all the health-boosting ingredients in this Hearty Hemp Hearts Porridge, can you think of a better way to heat up your morning?
 Plus, it’s super easy and quick to make!
 So incredibly filling, this meal can easily satiate you until dinnertime.

 (Adapted from the Grain-Free Hemp Heart Porridge by Healthful Pursuits)

 - 1 tablespoon of chia seeds

 - 1/2 teaspoon of Ceylon cinnamon

-Serve with 1/4 cup of crushed almonds.
+Garnish with 1/4 cup of crushed almonds or walnuts.
 A handful of mixed berries or cacao nibs also make great toppings.

 PUMPKIN HEMP HEARTS PORRIDGE

 Pumpkin is a potent, seasonal gourd packed with stomach-filling fiber and immune-boosting components, like vitamin C, vitamin E and beta-carotene.
 Beta-carotene is what gives pumpkins that distinctly orange color; it is converted to vitamin A in the body, playing an important role in eye health.
 Vitamins C and E also have been demonstrated to decrease the development and progression of cataracts and help to reduce the risk of age-related macular degeneration.
 Canned pumpkin is also rich in vitamin K, which is correlated with a reduced risk of certain types of cancers.
 Pumpkins are also a great source of inflammation-fighting molecules called cucurbitacins, which also have anti-viral and anti-bacterial properties; cell wall polysaccharides in pumpkins also help to regulate insulin and blood sugar